alondrao/Module-4-Assignment/README.md

 # Module-4-Assignment
-In this challenge, a quiz is created using API's.
-This application used alot of javascript building.
-Alongside HTML the code quiz was created.

 # User Story
 AS A coding boot camp student
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores